LAYAIraq/LAYA-Iraq-Frontend/README.md

   500000000

 ### Server
 In order to deploy to a server, you need to have node installed (version 16).
 Clone the repository and run `npm install`.
-Set the environment file if your back end is running anywhere else than `/api`.
+Set the environment file if your backend is running anywhere else than `/api`.

 The run `npm run build`.
 The project will be built in the `dist` directory.
 You can then copy the content of that directory to the root directory of your web server.

+Overview: Steps to follow

+1. Install node
+2. Clone repositories Frontend and Backend
+3. Follow the set up of the Backend
+4. In the cloned Frontend repository, run 'npm install'
+5. (Optional) Set .env file if Backend does not run in '/api'
+6. Run 'npm run build'
+7. Copy contents of ’/dist' to the root directory of web server

 ### Docker

-You need Docker to build the Docker image.
+If you choose to deploy with Docker, you need Docker to build the Docker image.
 Set the environment variables for the back end URL if neccessary.
 Then run `docker build -t laya-frontend .` to build the Docker container locally.

+Start your Backend server before the next step.
 In order to run the Container on your server, run `docker run -td -p 8000:80 laya-frontend` on your server. `8000` is the port at which your host will serve LAYA.
 You can modify it for your needs.
 For an SSL secured connection, you will need to set up a reverse proxy.

 ## Developers

-### Basic Setup
+### Basic Setup (withou Docker)
 #### Project setup
 ```
 npm install